-The second level supervisor shall meet with the employee and/or the Union within ten (10) calendar days after receipt of the grievance, The supervisor shall render a written decision, as soon as possible, but in no event later than ten (10) calendar days after the meeting.
+The second level supervisor must meet with the employee and/or the Union within ten (10) calendar days after receipt of the grievance.
+The supervisor must render a written decision, as soon as possible, but in no event later than ten (10) calendar days after the meeting.